July 1922

 Hopkinson (1988), pg 150

-Even though there are disturbances in the early hours of the 12th, the big parades pass off peacefully in Belfast.
+Even though there are disturbances in the early hours of July 12th, the big parades pass off peacefully in Belfast.

 Parkinson (2004), pg 200

-Provisional Government appoints a War Council with Michael Collins as Commander-in-Chief; Richard Mulcahy as Minister of Defence and Chief-of-Staff and Eoin O'Duffy as assistant Chief-of-Staff.
+A pro-Treaty War Council comes into being with Michael Collins as Commander-in-Chief; Richard Mulcahy as Minister of Defence and Chief-of-Staff and Eoin O'Duffy as assistant Chief-of-Staff and commander of the south western division.
 Hopkinson says that this War Council never met again.
-There is also a re-organisation of the pro-Treaty army and Provisional Government More Detail

 Writing from the Dublin mountains to Joe McGarrity in the States, Harry Boland says “I am certain we cannot be defeated even if Collins and his British guns succeed in garrisoning every town in Ireland”.